Espoo: Etymology

-Before the time of the Swedish colonization, Espoo was inhabited by Tavastians, a Finnish tribe, and the area in which the city lies on did most likely have a different name.
+Before the time of the Swedish colonisation, Espoo was inhabited by Tavastians, a Finnish tribe, and the area in which the city lies on did most likely have a different name.
 The name of Espoo is believed to have derived from the Medieval Swedish village of Espaby (or Espoby), which was located in the western part of the present-day city.
 It may refer to aspens that grew on a nearby riverbank, as the archaic Swedish word for the tree is "äspe", and the word for a river is "å", with the suffix "-by" meaning village.

 The coat of arms of Espoo features a gold horseshoe topped by a gold crown on a blue shield.
 The crown refers to the old kungsgård of Espoo and the horseshoe refers to the obligation to transport officials, military or prisoners that parishes along the King's Road fell under.
 Many roads in Espoo still follow the old medieval King's Road.
 The King's Road in Finland, stretching from Turku in the west to Vyborg in the east, was formed in the 1340s or 1350s and was the most important road in Finland at the time.

 Prehistory

 Present-day Espoo was first settled by hunter-gatherers around 8,000 years ago, a few thousand years after the end of the Last Glacial Period.
 Stone Age settlements have been found from Nuuksio and Perinki.
 Settlements from the Early Metal Age have been found from Mikkelä and from Morby dating from the Pre-Roman Iron Age, of which the latter is an important subject relating to research of cattle husbandry.
 Traces of early settlement in the area remain in the place names.
 For example, the original name for Soukka was Soukko.

 The first settlers lived in the northern parts of the current city, around the lakes Pitkäjärvi, Bodomjärvi, and Loojärvi, as the southern parts were still largely covered by the sea.
-In the Stone Age, people in Espoo lived on south-facing shores and slopes, as they provided shelter from cold continental winds.
+In the Stone Age, people in Espoo lived on south-facing shores and slopes, which provided shelter from cold continental winds.
 Living close to water bodies also made hunting and fishing easier.
 The way of life was dictated by seasonal changes, and people rarely stayed in one place throughout the year.

 During the Bronze Age (c.
 1500–500 BCE), human settlement shifted southward.
 Known settlements from the era are few, but more than 70 cairn-like burial sites from the period have been discovered, mostly from southern Espoo, which formed an archipelago at the time.
 When ironwork was introduced to Finland around 500 BCE, it gave people access to materials that were far more versatile than materials used before.
 However, the climate grew colder at the beginning of the Iron Age, and it seems that human settlement in Espoo disappeared during the era.
 Only two discoveries from the time have been made in Espoo.